Additional funding to support your advanced maths offer

 - The premium was first included in 16-19 funding allocations for academic year 2019-20.
 It has been paid to schools/colleges in 2020-21 and 2021-22.
 In December 2021, the ESFA announced that the AMP will continue to be funded in academic year 2022- 23.

-- The funding is for each additional student, above a baseline, studying an advanced maths qualification.
+- The premium is £600 per year per additional student, above a baseline, studying an advanced maths qualification.

 - The baseline is calculated from the mean number of your students studying advanced maths qualifications in academic years 2015-16 and 2016-17 within your school/college.

 - For new providers (with the exception of maths schools), including those that do not have 16-19 student numbers for academic years 2015-16 and 2016-17, the baseline is determined from a national average.

-- Eligible qualifications include: Core Maths, AS/A level Mathematics, AS/A level Further Mathematics, and AS/A level Statistics.
+- Eligible advanced maths qualifications include: Core Maths, AS/A level Mathematics, AS/A level Further Mathematics, and AS/A level Statistics.
 The 16 to 18 qualifications and discount codes: 2018 to 2024 performance tables provides a full list.

-Here’s an example of how the premium will be calculated:
+Here’s an example of how the premium is calculated: